CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

 <p align="center">
   <img src="/images/4_advanced retrieval/5.jpg" alt="" />
   <br />
-  <em>Figure 6: UMAP 2D Projection of Query Expansion with Multiple Queries</em>
+  <em>Figure 8: UMAP 2D Projection of Query Expansion with Multiple Queries</em>
 </p>

 #### Considerations
-- Prompt Engineering: Crafting effective prompts is crucial as they become more complex and lengthy.
+- **Prompt Engineering**: Crafting effective prompts is crucial as they become more complex and lengthy.
-- Redundancy: Multiple queries might retrieve overlapping information chunks from your vector database.
+- **Redundancy**: Multiple queries might retrieve overlapping information chunks from your vector database.
 It’s essential to manage and filter these to avoid redundancy.

 In summary, query expansion techniques, whether through generated answers or multiple related queries, significantly improve the effectiveness of retrieval-augmented generation systems.
 By leveraging the capabilities of LLMs, we can refine our search queries, leading to more accurate and contextually relevant results.